accellionapis/api-guide/source/includes/_authentication.md

 ![](../images/customapp.png)

 ![](../images/addcustomapp.png)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Specify a Custom Application Name.
+This name will be used by the Administrator for the Client Application Management and Reporting and in the Consent Form to authorize new users.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Select the authentication flow that your application will use to obtain an access token.
+Authorization Code- Standard OAuth 2.0 authorization-code consists of authorization, consent and the code redemption process.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Under Flows select **Authorization Code**.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Specify the **Redirect URI** using this format https://%%HOST%%/rest/callback.html

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Choose your **Access Token Lifetime**.

 Step 3.
 Add your Custom Application.
 You will be given the Client Application ID and Client Secret Key for your application.